angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ## How the car works

-First things first, let's take a look at the original car behavior.
+First things first, let's take a look at the original behaviour of the circuit in the car.
 It was an older car, so the handle next to the steering wheel is nothing more than an on/off switch which can be locked in the end position.
 This trigger behaves as follows: